 Mother Nature's fury can inflict serious harm on your car's windshield.
-Any items caught up in the high winds that accompany severe weather can becomes airborne missiles, including rocks, tree branches and roadway debris.
+Any items caught up in the high winds that accompany severe weather can become airborne missiles, including rocks, tree branches, and roadway debris.

 If you're caught in a hail storm, the fast-moving frozen precipitation could chip or even crack the windshield.
 The best way to avoid danger is to get off the road and park the car under cover or inside a garage until the weather improves.

 Fixing a chip as soon as possible can help prevent further damage due to weakened glass or cracking that requires a more costly windshield replacement.
 To learn more about our mobile service and other convenient windshield repair options, contact us today at Gerber Collision & Glass.